InsertCreativityHere/compiler-comparer/README.md

                    For example: `--compilers-path="cpp/bin"` is the expected path on unix systems.

---python-path      This is probably useless.
-I should probably remove it.

 -p, --parallel     Instructs the script to build and run the Slice compilers in parallel.
                    You probably want this turned on.